flybywiresim/docs/docs/fbw-a32nx/support/performance-tips.md

 ## NVIDIA Control Panel

 Open NVIDIA Control Panel.
-This can be done by right clicking on your desktop and clicking `NVIDIA Control Panel`.
+This can be done by right-clicking on your desktop and clicking `NVIDIA Control Panel`.

 Once it is open, navigate to the `Manage 3D Settings` tab on the left, then navigate to `Program Settings`.